ohirose/bcpd/README.md

   - `n` : Normalization is skipped (not recommended).

 Using `-ux` or `-uy` is recommended with `-g0.1` if input point sets are roughly registered.
-The option `-n` is not recommended because choosing beta and lambda becomes non-intuitive.
+The option `-un` is not recommended because choosing beta and lambda becomes non-intuitive.

 ### Terminal output